 Contributions, personal loans, endorsements of bank loans and advances made by the candidate

 Candidate draws on personal credit cards

 House committees file these notices with the FEC.
 Committees that file electronically must file 48-Hour Notices in an electronic format.
 A paper-filing committee may also file online using the FEC’s web-based forms.
-Paper-filing committees that choose to file using the paper version of FEC Form 6 must fax the notice to the FEC at 202-219-0174.
+Paper-filing committees that choose to file using the paper version of FEC Form 6 can fax the notice to the FEC at 202-219-0174.

 Senate committees must file these notices with the Secretary of the Senate using a paper version of the FEC Form 6 or may use their own stationery for the notice, provided that it contains the candidate’s name and the office sought, the identification of the contributor, and the amount and date of receipt of the contribution.
-Senate committees must fax the notice to the Secretary of the Senate’s Office at 202-224-1851.
+Senate committees can fax the notice to the Secretary of the Senate’s Office at 202-224-1851.
 Committees should keep fax receipts of all transmissions.

 In addition to filing the 48-Hour Notices on Form 6, committees must itemize all last-minute contributions in their next scheduled report on Form 3.

 Reporting on candidate forms

 House and Senate committees report 48-Hour Notices of Contributions/Loans Received on Form 6.
 The Form 6 shows general information about the committee including the committee’s name and address, the candiate’s name, and the office sought.

 To itemize a contribution on Form 6, the committee discloses: